 It is thought to account for ~5-10% of cases initially considered to be idiopathic PAH 2.

-It is rare but can potentially affects all age groups with no geographic predilection.
+It is rare but can potentially affect all age groups with no geographic predilection.
 The majority of affected patients are under 50 years of age 1.
 In the paediatric population, both sexes are equally affected.
-In the adult population, the ratio of male to female patients is approximately 2 : 1.
+In the adult population, the ratio of male to female patients is approximately 2:1.

-PVOD can be idiopathic or can complicate other conditions which include 2
+Pulmonary veno-occlusive disease can be idiopathic (in most cases, the causes is not known) or can complicate other conditions which include 2:

 - connective tissue disease

 - HIV infection

 In general, imaging features can be non-specific and a definitive diagnosis often requires a lung biopsy 1.

 Reported HRCT chest findings include1-2,4: